ElektraInitiative/libelektra/doc/tutorials/mount.md

 # Mounting #

-Elektra provides a global key database where configuration of all applications can be integrated.
+Elektra provides a global key database, that can integrate configuration in various formats.

-There are different forms of integration.
-In this tutorial we will discuss a light form of integration that can be achieved without [elektrifying](/doc/help/elektra-glossary.md) applications.
+Conversely configuration managed by Elektra can be integrated into applications.
+The best way of integrating Elektra into applications is to [elektrify](/doc/help/elektra-glossary.md) them.

-The idea is to synchronize Elektras configuration with configuration files.
+A simpler form of integration is to synchronize Elektras configuration with configuration files.
 Thus applications can read the configuration files and changes in the key database will be picked up by applications.

 The heart of the approach is the so called _mounting_ of configuration files into the key database.